NiklasTiede/TinyHTTPie/README.md

     pytest
 ```

-If you haven't all the python interpreters needed, install them:
+If some of the Python interpreters are missing on your system, install them from the deadsnakes archive:

 ```bash
 sudo add-apt-repository ppa:deadsnakes/ppa